 - Green juicing is real.
 If you aren’t taking care of yourself in your 30s, you’ll pay dearly in your 40s, 50s and beyond.
 Nothing beats cancer, heart disease, diabetes and other chronic illness like eating or drinking fresh vegetables every day.
 Nothing.
 Oh, and it makes your skin glow.
 I think juicing is like drinking from the fountain of youth.
 Here are many reasons to juice.

 - A diagnosis doesn’t define you.
 My diagnosis doesn’t define who I am, it only adds to who I am and who I was meant to be.
 Embrace who you are, warts and all.

 - Worrying about what other people think of you is exhausting.
 I’ve finally learned that the only person whose opinion matters on this topic is mine.

 - It’s okay to shed negative people.
 I have little room for negative energy and drama in my life.
-I have given myself permission to disassociate from people in my life who offer nothing to enhance my life.
-I no longer talk to my brother and his wife because of their negative energy.
+I have given myself permission to disassociate from people who offer nothing to enhance my life.
+I no longer talk to my brother because of his negative energy.